Antalya

 ABOUT ANTALYA

 Antalya is a big city, much bigger than I thought it would be.
 In fact, when I looked on the map to get an idea about its size, I saw that it covered a large area.
-But, unless we properly understand the scale of the map, we can’t really know for how big the place is.
+But unless we properly understand the scale of the map, we can’t really know for how big the place is.

 There are over a million people living in the metropolitan area, although that’s of little relevance for visitors to Antalya.
-Personally, I was really only interested in its central area and the beaches, where I wanted to spend several days, sunbathing and swimming.
+Personally, I was really only interested in its central area and the beaches where I wanted to spend several days, sunbathing and swimming.

 HADRIAN’S GATE

-In this post, I will talk about the city and its historical heritage.
 Antalya is an old city and there is a lot to see.
 The Hadrian’s Gate, built in the name of the Roman Emperor Hadrian, testifies about the city’s long existence.

 He visited Antalya in the year 130.
 Otherwise, most of what you can see in the city today is from the Ottoman era.